-A good choice are all natural coco liners.
+A good choice is all natural coco liners.
 They make great container liners, particularly for wire and metal planters, stands and hanging baskets.
 They keep soil in and aid in keeping it moist.
 Coco liners also can be used with hard-wall planters.

 Plus, coco is naturally resistant to insects, bacteria, fungi, mold and diseases.
 Known for their excellent drainage and aeration properties, coco liners promote visibly better, faster plant growth by rehydrating easily while preventing root rot.